-During court Friday, Miller was sentenced to 80 years.
-Judge Surbeck accepted John Millers plea agreement of 80 years behind bars.
-This was 50 years for the murder of 8-year old April Tinsley and 30 years for child moleststion.
+During court Friday, Miller was sentenced to 80 years after Judge Surbeck accepted John Miller’s plea deal calling for him to serve 50 years for the murder of eight-year-old April Tinsley and 30 years for child molestation.

 The court room was standing room only with almost every chair filled and several people standing in the back half of the room.

-Miller was wheeled into the court room in a wheelchair speaking only once when he stated his name.. in a strong but shaky voice.
+Miller was wheeled into the court room in a wheelchair and spoke only once: when he stated his name in a strong but shaky voice.

-After court got rolling Several members of April’s family spoke reading statements to miller and the court.
+After the hearing began several members of April’s family read statements to Miller and the court.

-Starting with April’s cousin Christina Snyder who was emotional when she spoke telling Miller she uses the word human loosely when describing him…she also called Miller an animal and looked at him and said he was a coldhearted monster
+The first came from April’s cousin Christina Snyder who was emotional when she spoke, telling Miller she uses the word human loosely when describing him.
+She also called Miller an animal and looked at him and said he was a cold-hearted monster.

-April’s mom Janet also spoke in court saying even though it’s been 30 years she still remembers the day like it was yesterday telling Miller he ripped her family apart.
-She also looked at Miller and said you took her life we want yours, saying that the 80 years he’s getting is far less than what he has made the family deal with.
+April’s mom Janet also spoke in court saying even though it’s been 30 years she still remembers the day like it was yesterday, telling Miller he ripped her family apart.
+She also looked at Miller and said, “You took her life, we want yours,” saying the 80 years he’s getting is far less than what he has made the family deal with.

 Prosecutor Karen Richards closed the statements.
-She was emotional while she spoke to the court even crying.
+She was emotional while she spoke to the court, even crying at times.
 She said what Miller did made everyone in Fort Wayne lose their sense of safety.
-She applauded law-enforcement and said she doesn’t disagree with the Tinsley family that she would have liked to see the death penalty.
+She applauded law enforcement and said she agrees with the Tinsley family that she would have liked to see the death penalty.